15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 How To Do It

-1. Lie down on your back and extend your arms above your head so that your biceps are next to your ears.
+1. Lie down on your back and extend your arms above your head so your biceps are next to your ears.

 2. Brace your core by drawing your ribs toward your pelvis and flexing your abs.